This page is best viewed in portrait mode.

 Depreciation and amortisation

-Depreciation for property, plant and equipment (“PPE”) decreased by 3.7% or $0.2 million from $5.8 million in FY2022 to $5.6 million in FY2023 mainly due to the increase in fully depreciated PPE in FY2023.
+Depreciation expenses for property, plant and equipment (“PP&E”) increased by 6.9%, or $0.4 million, from $5.6 million in FY2023 to $6.0 million in FY2024, mainly due to the opening of a JUMBO Seafood outlet in the PRC.

 Other operating expenses